 Both cats and dogs can cause damage to your plants.
 Some cats and dogs are known to eat marijuana plants.
 They’ll eat leaves and even buds off the plant.
 Most animals will mellow out if this happens but its never a good idea for your pets to ingest your plants because it can harm them depending on the amount.
 Plus, it damages your plants that you worked hard to grow.
 In outdoor grows, both animals can urinate or defecate on or near your plants.
 Cat urine is very high in ammonia and nitrogen which can be damaging to your plants.
 Dogs also love to dig and may want to ‘help’ you dig your garden bed.

 The best way to reduce the risk of your pet damaging your plants or accidental ingestion is to keep them away from the grow area.
-You can build a barrier, use a grow tent or train them to avoid the area.
+You can build a barrier, use a grow tent or teach them to avoid the area.
 For our first grow, we didn’t use a tent so we built a gate with a lock to keep our cat and son out of that area.
 This will not only reduce risk of plant damage, but also reduce hair in the grow area as well.
 Another good tip for reducing hair in your grow tent is to cover your intake with panty hose or stockings.
 This will act as a filter to keep hair, dust and debris out.

 I know it’s a taboo opinion, but I think your child or children can be around your cannabis plants.
 Since they’re only plants, I feel it removes the stigma and also shows them that it’s just plant.
 When it’s growing still, why not allow your child to see you doing gardening.
 This is not unsafe in any way.